Physics-Constrained Neural Network for Design and Feature-Based Optimization of Weave Architectures: Results and Discussion: Task 2 - Feature-based Statistical Representation

 \subsubsection{Weave material feature analysis}

-We further consider how weave material features correlate with its overall modulus $E_{all}$ by fixing the weave pattern.
-Here we consider two fixed weave patterns, as shown in Figure~\ref{img:woven_mat_study_pat}.
-Each weave pattern combines with 500 randomly distributed binary material vectors for regression analysis.
-Similarly, we consider the two regression models proposed.
+We further consider how the weave material features correlate with its overall modulus $E_{all}$ by fixing the weave pattern.
+Here, we consider two fixed weave patterns as shown in Figure~\ref{img:woven_mat_study_pat}.
+Each weave pattern is combined with 500 randomly distributed binary material vectors for regression analysis.
+Similarly, we consider the one proposed regression model that corresponds to the two fixed weave patterns.

-The regression analysis results show that only the mean value of material sequence controls weave material since the woven composite model is considered a repeated unit cell, and each yarn is decoupled from the other.
-So the sequence of the material vector is not essential, but the number of different materials will change the property.
-From our regression analysis, we find out that: for the two materials, Carbon (labeled as '0') and Kevlar (labeled as '1'), we want to assign more material '1' to the vertical yarn and more '0' to the horizontal yarn.
-This conclusion is validated through several case studies in Section~\ref{sec:case_mat_1} and \ref{sec:case_mat_2}, where we have shown that only the mean of the material sequence vector controls the overall modulus.
-We can optimize the overall modulus for a given weave pattern by changing the material sequence vector.
+The regression analysis results show that the mean value of material vector significantly controls the overall modulus of the woven composites.
+This implies that the sequence of the material vector is much less critical than the number of different materials on the property.
+This conclusion is validated through case studies later in Section~\ref{sec:case_mat_1} and \ref{sec:case_mat_2} with different mean values of the material sequence.
+We have also shown that for the two patterns considered, we want to increase the ratio between material `1' and material `0' in vertical yarns and decrease it in horizontal yarns.
+Therefore, we can optimize the overall modulus for a given weave pattern by varying the mean value of the material vector followed by the sequence.